bug400/pyilper/INSTALL.md

 The [pyILPER Releases page](https://github.com/bug400/pyilper/releases/) also provides an installation package for the current Debian release.
 Installing this package will add the necessary dependencies to the system and create a menu entry to start the program.
 This package might also be installable on Linux distributions which were derived from the Debian release in question (Ubuntu, Raspberry PI OS).

 ## Installation of the LIFUTILS

 In order to use the file and disk management functions and the virtual HP7470A plotter an up to date version of the [LIFUTILS](https://github.com/bug400/lifutils/releases) must be installed.
 See the [Installation Instructions](https://github.com/bug400/lifutils/blob/master/INSTALL.md) for further details.

+## Launch pyILPER

+Normally you start pyILPER from the command line as follows:

+      pyilper

+Use this command to invoke pyILPER from the desktop.
+See the installation instructions above.
+The pyilper command does not accept any command line parameters.

+If you would like to launch pyILPER with command line parameters you must start the program as a module from the command line:

+      python -m pyilper <command line parameters>

+You should also run pyILPER this way if you encounter any crashes because that's the only way to display any error messages needed to narrow down the problem.

 ## pyILPER Setup